 Religious broadcasters who elect to apply a religious qualification to a particular position are not required to strictly comply with the broad outreach requirement or the menu options with respect to that position.
-Rather they must make reasonable, good faith efforts to recruit applicants for that position, without regard to race, color, national origin or gender, among those who are qualified based on their religious belief or affiliation.
-However, with respect to positions that are not subject to a religious qualification, religious broadcaster SEUs which employ five or more full-time employees must fully comply with Prongs 1 and 2 of the EEO Rule described above with respect to those positions.
-If a religious broadcaster SEU has five or more full-time employees in positions that are not subject to a religious qualification, it must also comply with Prong 3 mentioned above.
-A religious broadcaster SEU who employs five or more full-time persons and does not treat any of its positions as subject to a religious qualification must comply with all three prongs.
-A religious broadcaster who treats all of its positions as subject to a religious qualification is exempt from all three prongs, but, as mentioned above, must still make good faith efforts to recruit applicants without regard to race, color, national origin or gender from among its co-religionists.
+Rather they must make reasonable, good faith efforts to recruit applicants for that position, without regard to race, color, national origin or gender, from among those who are qualified based on their religious belief or affiliation.
+However, with respect to positions that are not subject to a religious qualification, religious broadcaster SEUs that employ five or more full-time employees must fully comply with Prongs 1 and 2 of the EEO Rule described above with respect to those positions, as well as comply with Prong 3.